Diarrhea in Babies: What’s Normal, What’s Not, and Why It Happens

 Your formula-fed baby

-It is much easier to tell when a formula fed baby develops diarrhea, because changes in bowel habits are more easily recognizable.
-Formula fed babies tend to have firmer stools compared to breastfed babies, and yet runny bowel movements can still be very normal in many healthy, thriving formula fed babies.
+It is often easier to recognize diarrhea in a formula-fed baby because changes in bowel habits tend to be more noticeable.
+Formula-fed babies usually have firmer stools than breastfed babies; however, runny bowel movements can still be normal in many healthy, thriving formula-fed babies.

-Normal stools for a formula fed baby are generally soft paste consistency, the color can vary from grayish green, yellow, tan or brown, depending on the type of infant formula used.
-The frequency of bowel movements for formula fed babies generally ranges from 1 or 2 times each day, to once every 1 or 2 days.
+Normal stools for a formula-fed baby are generally soft and paste-like in consistency.
+Stool color can vary from grayish-green, yellow, tan, or brown, depending on the type of infant formula used.
+Bowel movements typically occur one to two times each day, or once every one to two days.

 When your baby is eating solid food

-Whether your baby is breastfed or formula fed, the color, consistency and frequency of her bowel movements can change once she starts eating solid foods.
-The color can vary greatly depending on what has been eaten.
-The consistency will generally thicken to a paste or formed stool and may contain undigested food; however some foods can cause runny bowel movements.
-Changes in the frequency and consistency of stools, even on a day to day basis, are common.
+Whether your baby is breastfed or formula-fed, the color, consistency, and frequency of bowel movements often change once solid foods are introduced.
+Stool color can vary widely depending on what has been eaten.
+Consistency usually thickens to a paste or formed stool and may contain undigested food; however, some foods can still result in looser bowel movements.

 What causes diarrhea?

 Babies and children can experience acute or chronic diarrhea.
-Babies (particularly breastfed babies) can also have frequent loose watery bowel movements which are perfectly normal and not a sign that anything is wrong!
+Babies (particularly breastfed babies) may also have frequent, loose, watery bowel movements that are completely normal and not a sign of illness.

-• an allergy or sensitivity to a food (or foods) which is ingested occasionally;
+- an allergy or sensitivity to a food (or foods) eaten occasionally

-• a reaction to medications used once or for only a short time;
+- a reaction to medications used once or for a short period of time

 Chronic diarrhea occurs far less often than acute diarrhea.
-(Often, what is perceived as chronic diarrhea, are the normal bowel movements of a healthy infant).
-In the rare incidences of chronic diarrhea in babies and children the reasons are generally due to...
+In some cases, what is perceived as chronic diarrhea is actually the normal bowel pattern of a healthy infant.
+When chronic diarrhea does occur in babies and children, it is more commonly due to:

-• unrecognized sensitivities or allergies to foods ingested regularly (this can include milk);
+- unrecognized food sensitivities or allergies to foods eaten regularly (including milk)

 1. Infectious illnesses